-In the state of Alabama, students who are released to a planned and supervised educational or work experience, i.e., Cooperative Education, Work-Based Learning, Apprenticeship Programs, Internships, Dual Enrollment, Early College Enrollment or other programs approved by the Alabama State Department of Education are the only students permitted to arrive and/or leave campus during the regular school day.
+In the state of Alabama, students who are released to a planned and supervised educational or work experience, i.e., Cooperative Education, Work-Based Learning, Apprenticeship Programs, Internships, Dual Enrollment, Early College Enrollment, Extended Learning Opportunity, or other programs approved by the Alabama State Department of Education are the only students permitted to arrive and/or leave campus during the regular school day.
 These options are designed to enhance the Alabama State Department of Education's goal of having students "College and Career" ready as they graduate high school.
-Students who are interested in one of these options will be required to provide documentation prior to having it reflected on his/her schedule.
-Additionally, studentswill only be considered if they are on track for graduation.
-Documentation of site supervisor and parent consent must be provided.